michaelshumshum/skribbl-spambot-template/README.md

 ## about
 use this if you are, like me for some reason, looking to create spam bots for skribblio. i have made a few in the past using selenium, but i decided to switch to pyppeteer, which is, my experience, more efficient at this task. you can do whatever you want with this template and use it however you like. if you merely want to make a quick bot with no additinal features, you can change the name of the bots, the messages the bots send, and the number of bots. though, there is still quite a little bit of potential with this, for example draw bots and autoguessers, but i haven't had the intention of doing that, so feel free to do that yourself.

+it is uncertain how long the bots can run. i have run them overnight multiple times and it ranges from a couple hours to pretty much infinitely.

 ## prerequisites
 install the npyscreen and pyppeteer modules. you can also just run `pip3 install -r requirements.txt` on the provided file. after that, make sure to run `pyppeteer-install` to install the required chromium version for pyppeteer.